SAP/business-document-processing/doc_inf_ext_exercises/README.md

    Click **Step 3** button.
    <br>![](/doc_inf_ext_exercises/images/02_02_5.png)

 6. In Step 3, select the **Line Items Fields** you want to extract from the invoice documents.
-We'll be extracting following line items fields from invoice documents.
+We will be extracting following line items fields from invoice documents.
    - Description
    - Amount
    - Quantity